Things to do in Castles & Gardens

 Relax on the riverside terraces of Ouderkerk

 Featuring some of Amsterdam’s most breathtaking rural views and bustling riverside terraces, historic Ouderkerk aan de Amstel is a charming spot to spend an afternoon.
 The village dates back to the 12th century and has various churches and windmills that are well worth a visit.
 You’ll also find Beth Haim, the oldest Jewish cemetery in the Netherlands.
-Filled with ornately carved marble gravestones that feature beautiful inscriptions in Dutch, Portuguese, and Hebrew, the graves belong to Spanish and Portuguese Jews who fled to the Netherlands in the 17th century and their descendants.
+Filled with ornately carved marble gravestones that feature beautiful Dutch, Portuguese, and Hebrew inscriptions, the graves belong to Spanish and Portuguese Jews who fled to the Netherlands in the 17th century and their descendants.

 Visit a perfectly preserved fortress town

-Spend the night on a mysterious fortress island
+Dine on a mysterious fortress island